 We all meet at Rome airport in the afternoon from where we depart in our comfortable private bus and set the compass to South!
 Destination: Campania.
-We arrive on the Amalfi coast in the evening and check in at to hotel in Vietri sul Mare.
+We arrive on the Amalfi coast after approximately 3 hour drive.
 Welcome dinner.

 Day 2 – Wines from Irpinia and food from the Amalfi coast

 After breakfast at the hotel we depart for a short drive to visit one of the best wineries of the Irpinia DOC appellation near the town of Avellino and sample a variety of wines.
 Fiano, a white variety, Falanghina, an ancient white packed with citrus blossom aromas, Greco white, with peach and fresh green foliage notes.
 Aglianico is the red of the area, a very unique grape variety that is quite difficult to find elsewhere.
 Afternoon: Anchovies are absolutely essential to the Southern diet; they are rich, fatty, buttery fish packed with flavour.
 We visit an anchovy processing plant in the town of Cetara to taste the freshly caught as well as the packaged product.
 Some people think they don’t enjoy the briny, robust flavour of the anchovy, but something tells us they’ve never tasted freshly caught and packed anchovies.
 Let us know how you feel after you taste the real thing.